 We respected this double halo braid, fit for an angle definitely!
 What we love the most about it is that strong pop of bright red running via the braids.

 Short twists are perfect for those in transition or with TWAs.
-They allow you to get the twist look without putting too much weight on your locks with extensions.
+They allow you to get the twist to look without putting too much weight on your locks with extensions.

 Short braids, much like their sister style short twists.
 These styles are designed to minimize tension but still provide a stylish result.